dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 **Me**: But we are in crisis mode, if I don't know how he got to these points, I will have to ask for his input every five minutes.
 If on the other hand he provides his insight, then I will be able to guess his needs without disrupting him.
 **Kevin**: I see; for the moment next time limit yourself to answering “Yes”.

 I will omit the not so happy conclusion of this story.
-Let's distinguish between the two approaches: Being behind schedule and in a bad place, my inertia was to break barriers, engage in direct communication etc. Ryan for the same reasons in the example above issued an order.
+Let's distinguish between the two approaches: Being behind schedule and in a bad place, my inertia was to break barriers, engage in direct communication, generally establish bidirectional information flows and synergy mechanisms.
+Ryan for the same reasons in the example above issued an order.
 Possibly inspired by a hierarchical understanding of the situation someone should lead (himself of course), so an "I need you to do this" approach was more appropriate.
 When my response was not the expected one, his gut reaction was - again - to follow they hierarchy this time through my manager.
 My guess would be that he would talk to me on the spot first.
 Finding my manager, then explaining his point of view even more, all that when in behind-schedule-stress mode just a waste of time.

 What also should also be considered is the potential shock-wave delivered to Ryan: In his mindset everyone should be in "yes"-mode.
 Instead of that, he got a full spectrum challenging of his assumptions.
 In hindsight that should have been a huge "ouch" moment, a very negative surprise indeed...